Agha Shahid Ali Prize in Poetry

 Manuscripts must be in English and should be between 48 and 100 pages.

-• Manuscripts must be in English and in a 12-point font and should include contemplated images.
+• Manuscripts must be in English and in a 12-point font and should include contemplated images (if any).
 Photocopies of images are acceptable for initial consideration.

 • Manuscript length is limited to a maximum of 100 pages.
 The minimum requirement is 48 pages.

-• Manuscripts must be postmarked or submitted between February 1 through April 15, 2023.
+• Manuscripts must be submitted between February 1 through April 15, 2024.
 Early submissions are encouraged.
-If you desire proof of receipt, send the manuscript using a delivery confirmation service.

 • The nonrefundable reading fee of $25 will be paid during electronic submissions.

-• Submitted poems may have appeared previously in journals, anthologies, but the collection as a whole must be previously unpublished.
+• Individual poems may have appeared previously in journals or anthologies, but the collection as a whole must be previously unpublished.
 This includes chapbooks.

 • The competition is open to poets who have previously published book-length poetry collections, as well as to unpublished poets.